AlphacodeCreator/texteditor/README.md

 # texteditor
-to write in a normal Text File or an programming_language file
+To write in a normal Text File or an programming_language file...